end-of-game/cloudunit/documentation/SERVER-GUIDE.md

 # CloudUnit server installation

-You are reading the wright guide if you want to setup a CloudUnit server, in order to frequently use it.
+You are reading the right guide if you want to set up a CloudUnit server, in order to use it frequently.

 ## Requirements

-* A virtual or baremetal server with at least 8 Go RAM.
-32 or 64 will be better !
+A virtual or baremetal server with
+* at least 8 GB RAM (32 GB or even 64 GB will be better!)
-* A server with Ubuntu 14.04 LTS with a 4.x kernel with AUFS support (FAQ if needed)
+* Ubuntu 14.04 LTS with a 4.x kernel with AUFS support (see [FAQ](#FAQ) if needed)

 ```
 No mysql server must be installed because it is provided by cloudunit containers.